A career in the hedge fund industry is one of the most desirable careers in finance.

 Money is undoubtedly the greatest attraction to careers with hedge funds, with analysts making $150k and then some.
 Portfolio managers often make north of seven figures, which is why eventually running a fund is considered the optimal career trajectory for so many.

 Hedge Fund Lifestyle and Wages

 The job rests significantly on individual performance, a simultaneously appealing and frightening facet of hedge funds.

 Hedge fund employees work an average of 50-70 hours a week, far less than their investment banking peers.

-Everybody wants to be a rock star portfolio manager, but not everybody is equipped with the knowledge to get a hedge fund job in the first place.
+However, everybody wants to be a rock star portfolio manager, but not everybody is equipped with the knowledge to get a hedge fund job in the first place.

-Hedge Fund Job Out of College
+Getting into Hedge Funds Out of College

 - For example, if you want to join a global macro discretionary fund, you may be better off being a strategist or economist at an investment bank / big asset manager.

 - The investment banking route prepares you for event driven and long/short as does equity research.

 - If you want to be in a systematic hedge fund / CTA fund, you'll need to do some kind of programming research.